opszero/rustypy/README.md

 # Publish

-- Published on Release Tag
+- Published on Release Tags

 # Use